Profile: Stacy Douglas

 - Feminist, queer, and critical race theory

 - Law and aesthetics

 My interest in law and legal studies is fuelled by broad questions about theories of democracy, the role of the state, the relationship between government and governed, and processes of decolonisation.
-These concerns have pushed me to think critically about the role of, and reasoning behind constitutions, and their imagined relationship to political community.
-I approach these questions through empirical research as well as through political and legal theory, such as that offered by Jean-Luc Nancy, Hannah Arendt, Carl Schmitt, Walter Benjamin, and Antonio Negri.
-Moreover, these topics intersect deeply with questions posed from feminist, queer, and critical race theoretical traditions.
-In undertaking these analyses I draw on scholars such as Sarah Ahmed, Jasbir Puar, Andrea Smith, Wendy Brown, and Denise Ferreira Da Silva, among others.
+I approach these questions through empirical research as well as political and legal theory, especially that which intersects with poststructural, feminist, queer, and critical race traditions.

 Editorial and Committee Activities

 In addition to being on the Organizing Committee of the Association for the Study of Law, Culture, and the Humanities (USA), Editorial Board Member for the Annual Review of Interdisciplinary Justice Research (Canada) and Counterpress (UK), as well as member of international networks such as the AHRC Regulating Time Network (UK), I am also supervisor of the Carleton University Journal of Law and Legal Studies Faculty, the Chet Mitchell Room, and regularly organize lectures and talks in the department and across the university.